Sophia Dorothea of Hanover, Queen of Prussia

 Sophia Dorothea of Hanover, on the right, with her mother Sophia Dorothea of Celle on the left, and her brother, the future King George II of Great Britain, in the middle

 The marriage of Sophia Dorothea’s parents was happy at first, but George and Sophia Dorothea found affection elsewhere.
 George fell in love with one of his mother’s ladies-in-waiting, Melusine von der Schulenburg.
 Sophia Dorothea fell in love with Swedish Count Philip Christoph von Königsmarck, an officer in the Hanoverian army.
 Despite warnings from her mother and friends, Sophia Dorothea and her lover wrote letters to each other, met secretly, and planned to escape Hanover together.
 On the morning of July 2, 1694, after a meeting with Sophia Dorothea, von Königsmarck disappeared from Leineschloss Castle and was never seen again.
 It was widely believed that George ordered von Königsmarck’s death.
-There is some speculation that the letters were forgeries, and the question of Sophia Dorothea’s guilt is still debated.
+There is speculation that the letters were forgeries, and Sophia Dorothea’s guilt is still debated.

 On December 28, 1694, a tribunal of judges and Lutheran Church officials declared the marriage of George and Sophia Dorothea dissolved on the grounds of Sophia Dorothea’s desertion.
-George was not satisfied with punishing his former wife with only a marriage dissolution.
+George was not satisfied with punishing his former wife with just a marriage dissolution.
 He had his 27-year-old former wife imprisoned in the Castle of Ahlden until she died 32 years later.
 Sophia Dorothea was never allowed to see her children again.

 Sophia Dorothea was eight years old when her disgraced mother was divorced and banished for the rest of her life.
 She was raised by her paternal grandmother Sophia, Electress of Hanover at Herrenhausen, the Hanover home.
 She married her first cousin Crown Prince Friedrich Wilhelm of Prussia, son of Friedrich, King I of Prussia and Sophia Charlotte of Hanover on November 28, 1706, in Berlin.
 The couple had fourteen children: